 Going to https://powerapps.microsoft.com/allows us to view any PowerApps, CDS Data in your system, Flows (Power Automate), the new AI builder and your system’s solutions.
 We finally have a collection of tools in one place that go above and beyond what is offered by Dynamics 365.
 Building out forms, views, dashboards and business rules is all done through the “Data” section and it couldn’t be easier.

 Under data – we can navigate to our entities to build an entity specific view!

 Remember that stale old vertical list of entity properties?
 Looked a little something like this:

 Well you can kiss that list goodbye in an undetermined amount of time as we have a new look for our customization navigation.
 The new navigation allows for a much more responsive experience.
 Microsoft has added filtering on the individual columns in the view as well as a search bar so you can quickly find a specific field, Relationship, Business Rule… Etc:

 Clicking into our “Account” entity brings up some familiar customization options.
 I’ll be navigating to Views to check out the new view interface.

-And here we go… For those of you who have customized views before you’ll immediately notice my favorite boon – We get live data when adjusting the view!
+And here we go… For those of you who have customized views before you’ll immediately notice my favourite boon – We get live data when adjusting the view!
 No more pesky Results button to see our filtered content.
 This allows us to make sure we are pulling in the correct data the first time without having to go through the save and publish process for some trial and error testing.
 Adding a column is done through the self-explanatory “Add Column” button.